niv-devops/python-mongodb-kafka/README.md

 # Python - MongoDB project using Apache Kafka

 A simple purchase service that allows users to buy items and check all purchased items.
-This project uses Python for the API and client servers, MongoDB for data storage, Kafka for messaging, and Kubernetes for orchestration.
+This project uses Python and Flask for the API and client servers, MongoDB for data storage, Kafka and Zookeeper for messaging, and Kubernetes for orchestration.
+The application is also deployed in a Kubernetes environment using Helm for easy management.

 ## Table of Contents